January 10th, 2009 §

 3/4 cup of 7-Up

 Preheat the oven to 325.
 Cream the butter and sugar in a large bowl until well mixed.
 Add the eggs, flour, lemon extract and 7-Up; mix well.
-Spoon mixture into a 10-inch tube pan coated with cooking spray.
+Spoon mixture into a 10-inch tube pan or 12 cup bundt pan coated with Baker’s Joy cooking spray.
 Bake for 1 hour and 15 minutes or until cake tests done when a wooden toothpick is inserted and comes out clean.

 Lemon Glaze